Skip to main content

 • MK-677 ∞ An orally active growth hormone secretagogue that stimulates GH release by mimicking the action of ghrelin.
 It offers a non-injectable option for increasing GH levels, supporting muscle gain, fat loss, and sleep improvement.

 These peptides work by enhancing the body’s endogenous growth hormone production, leading to improvements in body composition, reduced fat mass, and increased lean muscle mass.
-These changes directly contribute to better glucose handling by increasing in muscle tissue and reducing the metabolic burden associated with excess adiposity.
+These changes directly contribute to better glucose handling by increasing insulin sensitivity in muscle tissue and reducing the metabolic burden associated with excess adiposity.

 Other Targeted Peptides for Metabolic Support